Trump to meet South Korea's Moon with North Korea summit hanging in the balance

 North Korea’s announcement that it would dismantle the Punggye-ri test site has been seen as an encouraging political gesture ahead of the planned summit with Trump.

-Two visits by Pompeo in the past two months have apparently failed to yield much clarity on Kim’s intentions.
+Two visits by U.S. Secretary of State Mike Pompeo in the past two months have apparently failed to yield much clarity on Kim’s intentions.
 Pompeo planned to be at the White House on Tuesday for the meetings with Moon.

 Some in the U.S. government worry that Moon may be prepared to accept a less-stringent version of North Korean denuclearization than Washington wants and could be open to faster sanctions relief for Pyongyang, the officials said.